v0.dev's 9 Default Patterns (And How to Override Each One)

 </div>

-</section>The problem: This is the single most replicated hero pattern on the web in 2026.
-The eyebrow badge + centered h1 + centered subtitle + two-button group is recognizable at a glance as AI-generated.
+</section>The problem: This is the single most replicated hero pattern of 2026.
+Eyebrow badge + centered h1 + centered subtitle + two-button group — recognizable at a glance as AI-generated.
+There are 21 compositions that aren't this one.

 The fix: Left-aligned text with offset layout.
 No eyebrow badge.
 No centering.